Driving Directions to Disneyland Paris

 Your satellite navigation device needs the following details to find Disneyland Paris:

-Some satnavs may even find the resort automatically just with "Disneyland Paris" or "Disneyland Resort Paris".
+Some smarter satellite navigation systems may even find the resort automatically just with "Disneyland Paris" or "Disneyland Resort Paris".

 The nearest town to specify for Disneyland Paris is Serris.
 In any case, once you get near enough the resort on the A4 autoroute, the sat-nav is unncessary as the signs are so easy to follow.